 A. Over 80 million workers in the private sector will soon be required to get vaccinated against COVID-19 or be subject to weekly testing.

-B. Those who legally immigrate to the U.S. are required to provide proof of vaccination prior to admittance.
+B. Those who legally travel or immigrate to the U.S. are already required or will soon be required to provide proof of vaccination prior to admittance.